 Secure Faculty Sponsor & Decide on Paper Topic

 FACULTY SPONSOR MUST:

 - Be a permanent HLS Faculty member or a Lecturer on Law who is part of the Clinical Program and is teaching in the following Spring semester.
-Faculty sponsors cannot be a non-clinical Lecturer on Law or a Visiting Faculty member;
+Faculty sponsors cannot be a non-clinical Lecturer on Laws or a Visiting Professor of Law;

-- Have expertise in the area of law pertaining to the Independent Clinical project;
+- Have expertise in the area of law pertaining to the independent clinical placement;

 - Have no personal or professional conflicts in taking on the role of sponsor;

-- Assist students to develop the topic for their academic paper;
+- Assist students in developing the topic for their academic paper;

-- Review the academic paper submitted by the student at the end of the placement (OCP is copied on the paper);
+- Review the academic paper at the end of the placement;

-- Advise on and review weekly reflection emails from the student providing general (but not confidential) information about their work and reflecting on their experience.
-(OCP is copied on the student emails);
+- Advise on and review weekly reflection emails from the student providing general (but not confidential) information about their work and reflecting on their experience;

-- Review the Supervising Attorney’s evaluation of the student, and use the weekly reflections, evaluation and academic paper to determine the appropriate grade; and
+- Review the Supervising Attorney’s evaluation of the student, weekly reflections, and academic paper to determine the appropriate grade; and

 - Submit the credit/fail grade to the Registrar’s Office once the paper has been received and reviewed.
-If an extension is granted, it is essential to submit the grade as “EXT” and inform OCP of the extension by emailing email@example.com.
+If an extension is granted, it is essential to submit the grade as “EXT” and inform OCP of the extension.